kubernetes/website/content/en/docs/concepts/configuration/secret.md

 `stringData` field instead.
 {{< /note >}}

-When you create these types of Secrets using a manifest, the API server checks whether the expected key exists in the `data` field, and it verifies if the value provided can be parsed as a valid JSON.
+When you create Docker config Secrets using a manifest, the API server checks whether the expected key exists in the `data` field, and it verifies if the value provided can be parsed as a valid JSON.
 The API server doesn't validate if the JSON actually is a Docker config file.